MarcoLupo94/connex-tech-test/README.md

 Except for the regular suspects; git, Node, npm, you need these things for the app to work.
 Used node v19.

+## Troubleshooting

+Using npm audit I found there were deprecated packages in my dependencies, after investigating further and adding and removing different packages, I discovered "express-prometheus-middleware" has security issues and was last updated the 24/4/2021.
+It's suggested enabling a security policy, we can do that here https://github.com/joao-fontenele/express-prometheus-middleware/security "

 ## Installation

 1. Clone this repo and enter!